June 16, 2020

 How to Choose the Best Pannier for Your Needs

-Now that you have your packing list and weather forecast it’s time to talk about finding the best panniers.
+Now that you have your packing list, weather forecast and bike specs figured out, it’s time to talk about finding the best panniers.

 We note our bag volume in liters.
 It's industry standard bag sizing description, but isn't always a clean translation to reality for folks just starting to pack.